Luca Erlein

-Luca Erlein (born 5 July 2007) is a German professional footballer who plays for 3.
-Liga team TSG 1899 Hoffenheim II as a centre-back.
+Luca Erlein (born 5 July 2007) is a German professional footballer who plays as a centre-back for club Energie Cottbus, on loan from Bayer Leverkusen.

-Career
+Club career

-Erlein is a youth product of Astoria Walldorf, then moved to the youth academy of TSG 1899 Hoffenheim in 2018.
+Erlein is a youth product of Astoria Walldorf, then moved to the youth academy of TSG Hoffenheim in 2018.
 He made his senior and professional debut with Hoffenheim as a substitute in a 4–3 UEFA Europa League win over Anderlecht on 30 January 2025.

+On 25 July 2026, Erlein signed a four-year contract with Bayer Leverkusen.
+Two days later, he was loaned to newly 2.
+Bundesliga promoted club Energie Cottbus for the 2026–27 season.

 International career

 Erlein is a youth international for Germany, having played for the Germany U18s in 2024.
+He represented Germany at the 2025 UEFA European Under-19 Championship, where they were the runners-up.